jonkeller/Theremin/README.md

-Theramin
+Theremin
 ========

-A simple HTML/JavaScript theramin.
+A simple HTML/JavaScript theremin.
 It will run in a browser, and should run in PhoneGap without modification once PhoneGap supports webAudioContext.

 * Hold the phone vertically: 880Hz
 * Put the phone down on a table: 440Hz